 It provides a unified interface to secret while maintaining tight access control and logging a comprehensive audit log.
-It is a tool that secures user applications and base to limit the surface space and attack time in the case of a breach.
+It is a tool that secures user applications and base to limit the surface space and attack time in a breach.
 It gives an API that allows access to secrets based on policies.
-Any user of the API needs to verify and only see the secrets for which he is authorized to view.
+Any user of the API needs to verify and only see the secrets they are authorized to view.

 Vault encrypts data using 256-bit AES with GCM.

 It can accumulate data in various backends such as Amazon DynamoDB, Consul, and much more.
-For audit services, Vault supports logging to a local file, a Syslog server, or directly to a socket.
-Vault logs information about the client that performed an action, the clients IP address, the action, and at what time it was performed
+Vault supports logging to a local file for audit services, a Syslog server, or directly to a socket.
+Vault logs information about the client that acted, the clients IP address, the action, and at what time it was performed

 Starting/restarting always involves one or more operators to unseal Vault.
 It works primarily with tokens.
 Each token is given to a policy that may constrain the actions and the paths.
 The key features of the Vault are: